kssfilo/recipe-js/README.md

 });

 //-> Hello World
-//$.R(targetName,[prerequisite,prerequisite...],callback) # decrares "recipe" of "targetName"
+//$.R(targetName,[prerequisite,prerequisite...],callback) # declares "recipe" of "targetName"
-//$.set(target,value) # decrares target is value
+//$.set(target,value) # declares target is value
 //$.make(targetName) # make target
 //$.remake(takgetName) # clear cache then re-make target
 ```

-recipe-js is GNU make like task launcher. unlike normal program sequence, recipe-js 'resolves' prerequisites of target then gathers these task's results automatically.
+recipe-js is GNU make like task launcher. unlike normal program sequence, recipe-js 'resolves' prerequisites of the target then gathers these task's results automatically.

-you can 'decrare' task by $.R function or $.set functtion like above example. $.R are function tasks which getting their prerequisites vir argument('g' above) then return result as 'targetName'
+you can 'declare' task by $.R function or $.set functtion like above example. $.R are function tasks which getting their prerequisites vir argument('g' above) then return result as 'targetName'

-'g' argument is just an object which have attributes. the name of attributes are same as prerequisite name.
+'g' argument is just an object which has attributes. the name of attributes is same as the prerequisite name.

-.set() is just assigning a value to target name, unlike .R, that has no function task.
+.set() is just assigning a value to the target name, unlike .R, that has no function task.

 .make() returns promise() with result of target task. so above example means like :  'default' needs 'prereq0' and 'prereq1', 'prereq0' is hello, 'prereq1' will be World after 1 sec later. so 'default' is string hello + World. .make() gets this result and print at .then().